 AIM Photonics Academy at MIT

 My team is concerned with the latter.
-We're designing educational materials, primarily intended for undergraduate students, to introduce the fundamental concepts of integrated photonics.
+We're developing educational materials, primarily intended for undergraduate students, to introduce the fundamental concepts of integrated photonics.

-My role as the lead engineer for the team has been building a library of simulations in Unity called the Virtual Lab.
-These simulations each illustrate different components used in photonic integrated circuits.
+My role as the lead software developer for the team is to head the development of a set of interactive simulations in Unity.
+These simulations will be used as a supplemental resource to several MITx courses being developed by professors at AIM Photonics Academy.
+Students taking the course will use the simulations to get a more responsive way to look at the material they’re learning.
+Each simulation will feature a different component used in photonic integrated circuits.
 Users adjust different aspects of each component and see the result it has on the behavior of the light waves and the overall effectiveness of the circuit.